nim-lang/nimble/readme.markdown

 Sync operation will also download non-develop mode dependencies versions described in the lock file if they are not already present in the Nimble cache.

-If the `-l, --list-only` option is given then the command only lists development mode dependencies whose working copies are out of sync, without actually syncing them and without downloading missing non-develop mode dependencies.
+If the `-l, --listOnly` option is given then the command only lists development mode dependencies whose working copies are out of sync, without actually syncing them and without downloading missing non-develop mode dependencies.